There is so much healing in healthy, earth foods. Health is wealth! I think so. Every day I am grateful for my life and my health.

 I dealt with acne in my teenage years, during my second pregnancy in my thirties and a resurgence almost to the day I turned 40.
 I was a vegetarian, not under a lot of stress, ate fairly well, was pretty active and exercised.
 So to say I was not expecting it is an understatement.

 After the initial break out, I went to my long time dermatologist whose chair I spend literally five to ten minutes in.
 It’s important for me to keep my doctors in the know about my health, and sometimes I listen to their advice and sometimes I don’t.
-It depends.
+It depends on what they are advising.

-She said she wanted to prescribe a medication, which she said was very expensive.
-I always listen to what my caregivers have to say.
-I asked her how expensive?
+Once our five to 10 minute session was over, she said she wanted to prescribe a medication, which according to her was very expensive.
+I asked how expensive?
 She said $1500, and even with insurance, It’ll cost me about $300-400 out of pocket.

 I politely declined, because one, I’m not paying that kind of money for an acne medication and two, the ingredients were awful, at least for me.
 See, I already knew what was going on in my body.
 My hormones levels were all over the place.
 Too much estrogen, which is referred to as estrogen dominance (get your hormone levels checked in your annuals.
 Don’t let them tell you you don’t need it).
 Knowing your levels can help you better understand what’s happening in your body.